mbodtke/pi-Wake-On-Lan-Source/README.md

 4) Login remotely to the pi

 Intermediate goals:
-1) enable network computer to use Wake on LAN mode
+1) Enable network computer to use Wake on LAN mode
-2) use pi to send magic packet and wake network computer
+2) Use pi to send magic packet and wake network computer
-3) enable control of network computer through pi
+3) Enable control of network computer through pi

-Stretch goals:
+Stretch goals: <br/>
-#Dragon Keeper
+<em>#DragonKeeper</em> <br/>
-Set up cluster, and use pi as a way to power up and power down the cluster as needed.
+Use pi as a way to power up and power down a modest home cluster.